rradczewski/ymmv/_drafts/Awesome_technical_interviews_part_1.md

 Now that I've picked the task, it's time to draft the invitation for the interviewee.

-I of course remember how nervous I've been at every interview, checking the location of the office and the scheduled time every other minute as the interview came closer, which is why I now pay close attention to being very verbose when it comes to how the interview is going to happen.
+I, of course, remember how nervous I've been at every interview, checking the location of the office and the scheduled time every other minute as the interview came closer, which is why I now pay close attention to being very verbose when it comes to how the interview is going to happen.

 Remember my goal: **Minimize surprises for the interviewee and everyone else involved at every point in the hiring process.**